Home Environmental A Natural Science Enthusiast’s Guide to Medicinal Plants

 A Natural Science Enthusiast’s Guide to Medicinal Plants

 The U.S. FDA to send warnings to manufacturers to stop making such claims in 2019.
-However, while the wild claims of the Golden Root are quite overboard, there are some medicinal properties that hold up well.
+However, while the wild claims of the Golden Root are quite overboard, some medicinal properties hold up well.
 The plant has been used for centuries to help with high-altitude sickness and endurance within colder environments.

 A Natural Science Enthusiast’s Guide to Medicinal Plants